Skip to main content

 Accounting, auditing, and financial reporting requirements in Mongolia are stipulated in the Company Law of 2011 and the Partnership Law of 1995 as well as the Law of Mongolia on Accounting of 1993 and the Law of Mongolia on Auditing 1997, which were both amended in 2015.

 The Company Law obligates companies to keep books of accounts and provides the basic legal framework for accounting.
-The Law on Accounting establishes accounting standards for all companies and empowers the Accounting and Auditing Standard Committee (AASC), under the oversight of the Ministry of Finance (MoF), to review and confirm the official translations and provide applicable interpretations and recommendations, which are submitted to the MoF for its review and approval.
+The Law on Accounting establishes accounting standards for all companies and empowers the Accounting and Auditing Standard Committee (AASC), under the oversight of the Ministry of Finance (MoF), to review and confirm the official translations and provide applicable interpretations and recommendations, which are then submitted to the MoF for its review and approval.
 The Law on Accounting requires the application of IFRS, IFRS for Small- and Medium-sized Entities (SMEs), and IPSAS.

 The Law on Auditing establishes ISA as the auditing standards for all companies.
 The AASC and MoF follow same translation and implementation guidance process as mentioned above for the accounting standards.